-Answer: As since 2016B we haven't obtained new data, the raw data are already available in the Gemini Science Archive as public.
-Considering the final reduced data, we have included a new link in the website of the project (https://sites.google.com/view/agnifs) pointing to the Data Release 0 (DR0), which includes the J and K-band cubes of 9 galaxies (most from previous observations but that obey the criteria for the scientific goals of the project, and thus included in the total sample).
-After the acceptance of the Schönell et al. submitted paper, we will include the data of more 5 galaxies.
+Most of the raw data are already available in the Gemini Science Archive as public (except for the last galaxy recently observed, NGC1125).
+Considering the final reduced data, the link in the website of the project (https://sites.google.com/view/agnifs) points to the Data Release 0 (DR0), which includes the J and K-band cubes of 9 galaxies (most from previous observations but that obey the criteria for the scientific goals of the project, and thus included in the total sample).

-3. Progress of the work
+3. Progress of the work over the last year 2017-2018: